PVDoriginal/firefly/README.md

 [Firefly](https://crates.io/crates/bevy_firefly) is an open-source, **2d lighting** crate for the [bevy game engine](https://bevy.org/).

+I am working on it as part of my college thesis.
+It uses certain geometrical and computational algorithms to take advantage of Bevy's ECS and put less strain on the GPU.

-Its goal is to be a fully 2d lighting crate with features akin to the ones of more mature game engines, while keeping performance as high as possible and minimizing the end-user API.
+My final goal is to have a lighting crate with features akin to the ones of more mature game engines, while keeping performance as high as possible and minimizing the end-user API.

 Firefly is still pretty early in development, with many features to be added still.
-However, there are already lot of cool stuff for you to play with or use for your games, if you wish to.
+However, there is already lot of cool stuff for you to play with or use for your games, if you wish to.

 Short video showing off soft shadows and z-sorting: